w-e-w/stable-diffusion-webui-stable-horde/README.md

     - **Valorant Diffusion** (v1.0): This model was trained on the Valorant agents splash arts, and some extra arts on the official website
     - **Van Gogh Diffusion** (v1): Stable Diffusion model trained on screenshots from the film Loving Vincent, best results with k_euler sampler
     - **Vintedois Diffusion** (v0.1): Vintedois (22h) Diffusion model trained by Predogl and piEsposito with open weights, configs and prompts (as it should be).
 This model was trained on a large amount of high quality images with simple prompts to generate beautiful images without a lot of prompt engineering.
+    - **Vivid Watercolors** (v1): The model is trained with beautiful, artist-agnostic watercolor images using the midjourney method
     - **Voxel Art Diffusion** (v1): Stable Diffusion fine-tuned on voxel art style
     - **Wavyfusion** (v1): dreambooth model trained on a very diverse dataset ranging from photographs to paintings
     - **Xynthii-Diffusion** (v1): Xynthii-Diffusion (cyclops monster girls)